rns/MarpaX-Languages-CommonMark-AST/README.md

-MarpaX-Languages-CommonMark-AST
+﻿MarpaX-Languages-CommonMark-AST
 ===============================

-BNF-based implementation of spec.commonmark.org using Marpa::R2
+BNF-based implementation of spec.commonmark.org using Marpa::R2, now at proof-of-concept stage